-We are based in Rishikesh which is foot hills of the Northern Himalaya & Nature is our office, it is where we live, work and play.
+We are based in Rishikesh India which is foot hills of the Northern Himalaya & Nature is our office, it is where we live, work and play.
 Here at White World Expeditions we are dedicated towards preserving our environment and responsible travel.
 We know it takes more than picking up rubbish from our campsite or rivers to call ourselves 'Responsible' but we do care about everything we love to protect our India.
 We also take care of the surroundings and environment of the places where we go and never hesitate in taking responsibilities as opportunit to make a positive contribution where ever we go.
 We are aware that whatever we do has an impact on our country's reputation and name among Indians as well as foreigners so we always keep it in our mind and try our best to not spoil the place we go.
-Thatswhy we take photographs of the place to see what we are leaving behind.
-Often we leave the place cleaner than we found it!

 - Respect for the local people and cultures